Figuring out what to buy in Huatulco can be challenging but here are some options for inveterate shoppers.

 Organic Pluma Coffee

 In a village called Pluma Hidalgo within the cloud forest of the Sierra Madre Mountains are small coffee plantations that have existed for more than a century.
 Some consider this coffee to be the best in Mexico because of its wonderful taste and aroma.
 Grown and sold locally, it is also available at the market in Huatulco.
+Read about how to visit nearby Pluma Hidalgo coffee country on A Taste For Travel.

 Unless desperate for a last-minute gift or frustrated by a long layover, I usually avoid airport gift shops but fell in love with an incredible shop in the Mexico City (Benito Juarez) airport.
 It’s really a Don’t Miss!
 Tienda Map is a small non-profit crafts shop in the Mexico City airport that promotes folk art in an effort to improve the lives of artisans.
 The clerk explained that they are part of the Museo de Arte Popular (folk art museum) in Mexico City, where they also have their main shop.
 The short video below provides a glimpse of the textiles, pottery, embroidery, jewelry and other crafts they carry.
 I couldn’t resist these earrings crafted from bottle tops with pictures of Frida Kahlo, a painter known for her self-portraits.